-- 7) The operation of air traffic and radar systems. - 8) The effects on or impact of general disturbance including noise, vibration, dust, fumes, smell and air quality. - 9) The water supply system is adequate, surface and foul main drainage is dealt with in a sustainable manner. - 10) The effects on wildlife and habitat. - 11) The requirement to satisfy the relevant planning requirements of statutory consultees.
+- and other high pressure pipelines. - 7) The operation of air traffic and radar systems. - 8) The effects on or impact of general disturbance including noise, vibration, dust, fumes, smell and air quality. - 9) The water supply system is adequate, surface and foul main drainage is dealt with in a sustainable manner. - 10) The effects on wildlife and habitat. - 11) The requirement to satisfy the relevant planning requirements of statutory consultees.